Big Screen Entertainment Group Celebrates 18 Years and Unveils New Expansion Plans

-/EIN News/ -- LOS ANGELES, March 31, 2023 (GLOBE NEWSWIRE) -- Big Screen Entertainment Group (OTC:BSEG) a Los Angeles-based production and distribution house, is celebrating its 18th anniversary with plans for expansion.
+LOS ANGELES, March 31, 2023 (GLOBE NEWSWIRE) -- Big Screen Entertainment Group BSEG a Los Angeles-based production and distribution house, is celebrating its 18th anniversary with plans for expansion.

 In an upcoming promotional video for marketing purposes, the company details its new fronts, including the incorporation of new tech such as Web3 using decentralized STORJ protocol for our media storage and distribution, NFTs and blockchain, its expanding streaming platform, Big Stream Entertainment.